 About the Author

 Within the first year of his project, Lee established a visible presence across two townships, Nutley and Belleville.
-For his long term goal, he intends to expand his project by linking arms with other local community advocates and organizations in order to eventually form a “Watch” – a unified network of interconnected watchdog groups sharing resources – in each of the 22 municipalities in Essex County.
+For his long term goal, he intends to expand his project by linking arms with other local community advocates and civic organizations in order to eventually form a “Watch” – a unified network of interconnected watchdog groups sharing resources – in each of the 22 municipalities in Essex County and beyond.

-Lee has been featured multiple times on News 12’s popular “Kane In Your Corner” series for his investigative journalism that helped uncover a $4 million deficit being hidden by the Belleville Board of Education, and for exposing a USB flash drive scandal involving a sitting Belleville Councilman.
+Lee has been featured several times on News 12’s popular “Kane In Your Corner” series for his investigative journalism.

-To date, issue campaigns undertaken by The Watch have been featured six times on News 12 New Jersey.
+To date, issue campaigns undertaken by the Watch have been featured eight times on News 12 New Jersey.